August’s Theme: Figuring Out Food Labels

 - 3/4 of parents believed that the ‘immunity’ claim on a popular chocolate sugared cereal meant that eating this cereal would keep their child from getting sick.

 This is not good!
 We need tighter regulations on health claims so that we aren’t so confused when trying to make the best decisions for our families.
 I have yet to find a cold cereal that meets my standard for health food—so we don’t eat cold cereal at our house.
-Here is a nut-porridge recipe that my family loves.

 When I see the following claims I am automatically suspicious and always investigate further by following my easy rules for reading food labels before I purchase.